PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 ---
 layout: post
-title: "Measuring Patching Cadence on Kubernetes with `mergestat` and Postgres"
+title: "Measuring Patching Cadence on Kubernetes"
 categories: [technology]
 ---

 ![patching dashboard]({{site.url}}/img/full-patching-dashboard.png)

 A lot has been said about GitOps and similar process can produce a more observable deployment pipeline, but less has been said about how to get insights from that.
-In this post, I'll share my approach to mine data captured in git history, based on my eexperience managing third-party software installed in Kubernetes.
+In this post, I'll share my approach to mine data captured in git history, based on my experience managing third-party software installed on Kubernetes.

 # Platform "Packages"